Throat irritation: Treatment

-Sore or scratchy throat can temporarily be relieved with 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water.
+Sore or scratchy throat can temporarily be relieved with 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water used as a gargle.

 The majority of cases of throat irritation usually go away without any treatment.
 There is no real treatment for throat irritation from a virus.
 If you have difficulty swallowing then you should drink liquids, suck on lozenges, ice chips or mix salt with warm water to gargle.
 Bacterial infections generally require antibiotics.

 Home remedies for throat irritation include gargling with warm water twice a day, sipping honey and lemon mixture or sucking on medicated lozenges.
 If the cause is dry air, then one should humidify the home.
 Since smoke irritates the throat, stop smoking and avoid all fumes from chemicals, paints and volatile liquids.

 Rest your voice if you have been screaming or singing.
 If you have pharyngitis, avoid infecting others by covering your mouth when coughing and wear a mask.